thiagosoaress2/thiagosoaress2/README.md

 Meet my Dev journey summary

 2000-2003 - High school specialized in Data processing - first touch with devolopment [logics, HTML, C and PASCAL].<br>
-Ano 2001-2003 - EArly internship in Imprensa Oficial do Estado do RJ in SENAI - 1 year and a half, first contact with Corel draw and design softwares <br>
+Ano 2001-2003 - EArly internship in Imprensa Oficial do Estado do RJ in SENAI - 1 year and a half, first contact with Corel draw and design softwares.<br>
-ANo 2004 - Flash animations to SENAI (Industry services in Brazil) .<br>
+ANo 2004 - Flash animations to SENAI (Industry services training system in Brazil).<br>
-Ano 2004-2006 - Websites and small systems lost in old 1.0 web<br>
+Ano 2004-2006 - Websites and small systems lost in old 1.0 web.<br>
 Ano 2006-2008 - Living in Barcelona working with flash animations and simple websites construction.<br>
-Ano 2008-2009 - System analytics in University .<br>
+Ano 2008-2009 - System analytics in University.<br>
 Ano 2008-2011 - Worked in a Tech.
 French company (Orange). <br>
-Ano 2011-2015 - Academic studies in University (Graduation and Master in Education) - [with educational games development as part of research]. <br>
+Ano 2011-2015 - Academic studies in University (Graduation and Master in Education and learning). - [with educational games development as part of research]. <br>
-Ano 2019 - Back to development, now to Mobile technologies with Java e Kotlin <br>
+Ano 2018 - Back to development, now to Mobile technologies with Java e Kotlin. <br>
-Ano 2019 - Participation in some HACKATHONS with good results Ano 2020 - Meet Flutter and fall in Love with it S2 <br>
+Ano 2019 - Participation in some HACKATHONS with good results.<br>
+Ano 2020 - Meet Flutter and fall in Love with it S2. <br>
-Ano 2021 - Founded a startup(Mude já), participating in seed programs, won 3rd place in Launch Raja Ventures.
-Won seed money to implement the project as result.
+Ano 2021 - Founded a startup(Mude já), participating in seed programs.
+Won 3rd place in Launch Raja Ventures, then received seed money to implement the project as result.<br>
 Ano 2022 - Founded a new startup (Gubi) in educational area.
+Working on it since then. <br>

 Solid knowledge of:
 - Firebase